Aliases for KAT2B Gene

 CBP and p300 are large nuclear proteins that bind to many sequence-specific factors involved in cell growth and/or differentiation, including c-jun and the adenoviral oncoprotein E1A.
 The protein encoded by this gene associates with p300/CBP.
 It has in vitro and in vivo binding activity with CBP and p300, and competes with E1A for binding sites in p300/CBP.
 It has histone acetyl transferase activity with core histones and nucleosome core particles, indicating that this protein plays a direct role in transcriptional regulation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KAT2B Gene

-KAT2B (K(Lysine) Acetyltransferase 2B) is a Protein Coding gene.
-Diseases associated with KAT2B include holt-oram syndrome and hiv-1.
+KAT2B (Lysine Acetyltransferase 2B) is a Protein Coding gene.
+Diseases associated with KAT2B include Holt-Oram Syndrome and Spinocerebellar Ataxia 7.
 Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and transcription coactivator activity.
 An important paralog of this gene is KAT2A.